noglitchyo/middleware-collection-request-handler/README.md

 - with the [ADR pattern](https://en.wikipedia.org/wiki/Action%E2%80%93domain%E2%80%93responder), the default request handler might be your action class.
 - with the [MVC pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), the default request handler might be the action method of your controller.

-It is possible to directly provide a `callable` using the factory method `RequestHandler::fromCallable()`.
+It is possible to directly provide a `callable` and use the factory method `RequestHandler::fromCallable(callable $callable)`.
-It will generate a generic instance of RequestHandlerInterface wrapping the `callable` inside.
+It will create an anonymous instance of RequestHandlerInterface wrapping the given `callable` inside.

 - `$middlewareCollection` ([MiddlewareCollectionInterface](https://github.com/noglitchyo/middleware-collection-request-handler/blob/master/src/MiddlewareCollectionInterface.php))